-We encourage students to complete most of their prerequisite courses by the spring of their sophomore year.
-ECON 101 and BUS 136 should be taken first, followed by BUS 226 and ACCT 210.
-We advise against enrollment in BUS 226 and ACCT 210 in the same semester.
-Transfer students with 30 or more credits will take BUS 226 in their first semester, unless exempted by their Business advisor.
+We advise students to complete the majority of their prerequisite courses no later than the spring of their sophomore year.
+BUS 226 should be taken early, followed by BUS 240.
+Transfer students usually take BUS 226 in their first semester, unless exempted by a Business advisor.
 All prerequisite courses must be taken for a numerical grade and students must earn a minimum grade of 2.0 in each course.